OfficeDev/Microsoft-Teams-Samples/samples/tab-calendar/ts/README.md

 urlFragment: officedev-microsoft-teams-samples-tab-calendar-ts
 ---

-# Tab calendar in Outlook
+# Tab Calendar in Outlook

 Interact with the user's calendar, including opening calendar items and composing meetings.